 - You should feel empowered through education and information to enable you to confidently participate in the decisions about managing your condition.

-- You should take responsibility for your health care.
+- You should feel empowered to take responsibility for your health and wellbeing.

 - You should be at the centre of your care, knowing we’re here for any ongoing support you’ll need on the road ahead.